 Mavic Cosmic Carbone 40 C

 A lot of compromises in this wheelset.
 Key design difference is insertion of non-structural aluminum and foam to dissipate heat from braking inside structural carbon wheelset.
 Brakes noticeably better than other carbon clinchers, nearly as good as carbon wheels with aluminum brake tracks.
 Measured weight and price similar to Zipp 303 FC and Enve SES 3.4 but rim width still the traditional 19mm wide, V profile vs. the more modern 25mm wide, rounded profile of more aero competitors.
 Riders report they are plenty stiff but not crazy about tires provided as part of wheel-tire system or delay in hub spinning up when accelerating.
 Mixed views on crosswind performance.
-Best prices on these wheels currently in inventory at Ribble, Chain Reaction, Westbrook Cycles, and Bike-Discount.
+Best prices on these wheels currently in inventory at Ribble, Bike Discount, Chain Reaction, Westbrook Cycles.

 Shimano Dura-Ace 9000 C35 – Best Alternative

 Excellent comfort and performance in a low maintenance, high durability wheel.
 Rolls smoothly, accelerates well with excellent dry and wet braking, handling and lateral stiffness.
 Shimano wheels are well built, stay true and carry durable hubs.
 No maintenance issues.
 Relatively light vs. others in this category though not as aero as wider, deeper all-around rims.
 Best prices on these wheels currently in inventory at Merlin Cycles and Wiggle.